geelen/glenmaddern.com/src/lib/articles/icss.md

 }
 ```

 Here, the path to the CSS file is provided as an argument.
-It's up to the loader to actually go and fetch the file at link-time, so the particular paths will be loader-specifc (`util.css` in Webpack vs `./util.css` in JSPM, for example).
+The loader will then go and fetch the file and link it with this one.

 Next is the declaration of *local temporary aliases* and the exported symbols from the dependency that they represent.
 This block would match up to the following `:export` block of `utils.css`: